Why Don’t We All Become Anarchists?

 2. (^) “Anarchy”, from Greek “Anarchía” (Αναρχία < αν·αρχη·ια), or “un·author·ity”: the state of being without authority, a word with a meaning which is transparent to Greeks.

-3. (^) The Pindus Mts. form the mountainous region of central Greece, a sparsely populated area, and one of the poorest in the European Union.
+6. (^) The Pindus Mts. form a mountainous region, the “backbone” of central Greece, a very sparsely populated area, and one of the poorest in the European Union.

-4. (^) A “hole in water” is an expression in Greek meaning something that is undone as soon as it is achieved.
+7. (^) A “hole in water” is an expression in Greek, meaning something that is undone as soon as it is accomplished.

 Back to Harry’s index page on social issues